 - Knots Landing was a spin-off of Dallas; the main character of the spinoff was Gary Ewing, the black sheep of the Ewing family.
 Gary fathered a pair of twins right as his brother Bobby died on the parent show, and so he named his son after his dead brother.
-A year later, Bobby was brought Back from the Dead as the entire previous season was retconed away into a dream.
+A year later, Bobby was brought Back from the Dead as the entire previous season was retconned away into a dream.
 On Knots Landing, Bobby Ewing stayed dead.
-(Which, weirdly, implies that the spinoff show takes place entirely in a dream-world...)
+(Which, weirdly, implies that the spinoff show takes place entirely within a dream world...)

-- Largo Winch was adapted from novels and comics to live-action, which led to a number of composite characters, canon foreigners, and so on.
-By necessity, the TV program is assumed to just be an unrelated alternate universe.
+- Largo Winch was adapted from the Largo Winch comics to live-action, which led to a number of composite characters, canon foreigners, and so on.
+By necessity, the TV show is assumed to just be an unrelated alternate universe.
 It does get a little weird when a traitorous Corrupt Corporate Executive from the comics shows up as an obnoxious but honest guy in the TV version.

 - In the original Kamen Rider TV series, Takeshi Hongo (the original Rider himself) was written off and replaced with Hayato Ichimonji (Kamen Rider No. 2) after Hongo's actor Hiroshi Fujioka broke his leg while performing a stunt.
 Since Fujioka's return to the TV series was uncertain at the time, his manga counterpart was killed off for dramatic purposes.
 When Fujioka returned to the show completely fine, Hongo returned to the manga as well by revealing that his brain was extracted from his corpse and implanted into a robot body.

-- Geese Howard in Fatal Fury and The King Of Fighters.
+- Geese Howard in Fatal Fury and The King of Fighters.
 In Real Bout Fatal Fury, Geese unquestionably dies in a fall from Geese Tower, setting up his son Rock's storyline in Mark of the Wolves.
 In The King of Fighters, Geese is alive and a playable character in a few titles.
-Then there's the Maximum Impact series, a third continuity that has Geese dead — Billy Kane appears in the second game, and his storyline revolves around avenging Geese's death by defeating Terry Bogard.
+He's also the Final Boss of The King of Fighters EX, which exists in a continuity branching off from the events of KOF '97.
+Then there's the Maximum Impact series, yet another separate continuity that has Geese dead — Billy Kane appears in the second game, and his storyline revolves around avenging Geese's death by defeating Terry Bogard.
 Geese is playable as well, but in his "Nightmare Geese" form, which only appears in games where he is canonically dead.